alexmplastow/ss_structer_db/README.md

   make all

 Note the present working directory for RNAStructure's installation.
-  You will need to add the executables to the PATH variable
+  You will need to add the executables to the PATH variable so,

+  cd